LoganCarter08/Open_CAN_Bus_Hub/README.md

 **Q. Do I need to know PCB design?**

 A. Not unless you need to make changes to the design or want to contribute to the project.

+## Disclaimers
+- All Amazon links are affiliate links.
+- The PCBWay page for the PCB does give me some money for each order placed.